-The minimax solution concept that we study here was introduced by Brams, Kilgour and Sanver [3].
-In subsequent work by the same authors [4, 14], a weighted version of the minimax solution is studied, which takes into account the number of voters who voted for each distinct ballot and the proximity of each ballot to the other voters' ballots.
-The algorithms that are proposed in [3, 4, 14]are all exponential, and this is not surprising since the problem is NP-hard, as we exhibit in Section 3.
+The minimax solution concept that we study here was introduced by Brams, Kilgour and Sanver (Brams, Kilgour, & Sanver 2004).
+In subsequent work by the same authors (Brams, Kilgour, & Sanver 2006; Kilgour, Brams, & Sanver 2007), a weighted version of the minimax solution is studied, which takes into account the number of voters who voted for each distinct ballot and the proximity of each ballot to the other voters' ballots.
+The algorithms that are proposed in (Brams, Kilgour, & Sanver 2004; 2006; Kilgour, Brams, & Sanver 2007) are all exponential, and this is not surprising since the problem is NP-hard.
 Approximation algorithms have previously been established only for the version in which there is no restriction on the size of the committee (which includes as a possibility that no candidate is elected).
 This variant is referred to as the endogenous minimax solution and it also arises in coding theory under the name of the Minimum Radius Problem or the Hamming Center Problem and in computational biology, where it is known as the Closest String Problem.
-In the context of computational biology, it was shown by Li, Ma and Wang [17] that the endogenous version admits a Polynomial Time Approximation Scheme (PTAS), i.e., a $(1+\epsilon)$ -approximation for any constant ε (with the running time depending exponentially in $1/\epsilon$).
-Other constant-factor approximations for the endogenous version had been obtained before [12, 15].
+In the context of computational biology, it was shown in (Li, Ma, & Wang 1999) that the endogenous version admits a Polynomial Time Approximation Scheme (PTAS), i.e., a $(1 + \epsilon)$ -approximation for any constant ε .
+Other constant-factor approximations for the endogenous version had been obtained before (Gasieniec, Jansson, & Lingas 1999; Lanctot et al. 2003).
 We are not aware of any polynomial-time approximation algorithms or any heuristic approaches for the non-endogenous versions, i.e., in the presence of any upper or lower bounds on the size of the committee.
-Complexity considerations for winner determination in multi-winner elections have also been addressed recently [21] but not for the minimax solution.
+Complexity considerations for winner determination in multi-winner elections have also been addressed recently (Procaccia, Rosenschein, & Zohar 2007) but not for the minimax solution.